Ween: Commercial breakthrough (1997–2001)

 The nautically themed album The Mollusk followed in 1997.
 The album was another eclectic set showing Ween's penchant for satire, deconstruction, and pastiche, including 1960s Brit-pop, sea shanties, Broadway show tunes, and especially progressive rock.
 Months prior to its release, Freeman would describe the album as "our dark, acid rock record".
 In 2007, Melchiondo himself named The Mollusk his favorite among Ween's oeuvre.
 The Mollusk was the album to finally feature studio recordings of "Buckingham Green" and "The Blarney Stone", both of which had been performed regularly in concert for years.
 Although they did not play on the album, bassist Dave Dreiwitz and keyboardist Glenn McClelland joined the band in April 1997; their debut was a performance of the Mollusk track "The Golden Eel" on an episode of the Comedy Central show Viva Variety.
 The lineup of Freeman-Melchiondo-McClelland-Dreiwitz-Coleman would remain the same until Ween's hiatus in 2012.

 Following the release of The Mollusk, Ween contributed two songs to two different Trey Parker/Matt Stone projects.
 The song "Love" appeared in the film Orgazmo in September 1997.
 The song "The Rainbow", as well as Freeman and Melchiondo themselves, appeared in a season 2 episode of South Park, titled "Chef Aid" in October 1998.
 It was later released on the compilation Chef Aid: The South Park Album.
 Parker & Stone later directed the music video for the White Pepper track "Even If You Don't".
 The band's desire to pursue alternate forms of media led to the MP3-only release Craters of the Sac (1999), presented by Melchiondo for online download and free trade.
 Elektra Records released a live compilation titled Paintin' the Town Brown: Ween Live 1990-1998 in 1999.

 Ween's sixth studio album, White Pepper, was the band's final studio release for Elektra and was released May 2, 2000.
 The pop-themed, Lennon-McCartney–inspired album produced two singles: "Even If You Don't", which was made into a music video directed by Trey Parker and Matt Stone, and "Stay Forever".
-Shortly after the release of White Pepper, Ween started the Internet radio station WeenRadio, which was awarded third best Internet music site by Rolling Stone.
+Shortly before the release of White Pepper, Ween started the Internet radio station WeenRadio, which was awarded third best Internet music site by Rolling Stone.
 In July 2000, Ween performed the White Pepper track "Exactly Where I'm At" on the Late Show with David Letterman.

 In November 2000, Ween contributed the song "Loop de Loop" for the SpongeBob SquarePants episode "Your Shoe's Untied".
 SpongeBob creator Stephen Hillenburg had contacted Ween and told them that The Mollusk was one of the show's biggest inspirations.
 Many future episodes of SpongeBob would also contain subtle references to Ween.
 Additionally, the Mollusk track "Ocean Man" was featured in the closing credits of The SpongeBob SquarePants Movie in 2004.
-Ween also teamed up with Ben Vaughn to compose and perform the theme song and the interstitial music for the sitcom Grounded for Life which aired from 2001–2005.
+Ween also teamed up with Ben Vaughn to compose and perform the theme song and the interstitial music for the sitcom Grounded for Life which aired from 2001 to 2005.